Santa Ana Church (Manila): Architecture

 The church structure follows the Baroque architectural style, utilizing adobe blocks in its wall surface finish to give an impression of massiveness.
 Its floor plan formed the shape of a Latin cross oriented in north–south direction, with the main entrance facing north.
 The church facade is divided into three levels by heavily molded string courses.
 The topmost level or the pediment is adorned with Vitruvian-scroll design on its raking cornice, and a central niche flanked with octagonal windows.
 The second level is composed of semicircular arched windows covered with stained glass.
-The lowermost level is the main entrance flanked with two niches containing the statues of St. Anne and St. Joachim, the parents of the Virgin Mary.
+The lowermost level is the main entrance flanked with two niches containing the statues of Anne and Joachim, the parents of the Mary.
 The ornamentation is mostly found in the frames of lateral niches and the moldings in the cornices and the apertures.
 Attached to the right side of the structure next to the church facade is the four-floored octagonal bell tower, also made of adobe blocks and were embellished by heavy string courses and other ornamentation.